Bentley - Wilson - St James

 An assessment of population growth drivers in Bentley - Wilson - St James reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Bentley-Wilson-St James's population is approximately 23,967 as of August 2025.
-This represents an increase of 3,355 people from the 2021 Census figure of 20,612, indicating a growth rate of 16.3%.
-The change is inferred from ABS's estimated resident population of 23,893 in June 2024 and an additional 65 validated new addresses since the Census date.
-This results in a population density ratio of 2,149 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Bentley-Wilson-St James's growth rate exceeds the national average of 8.6%, making it a growth leader in its region.
-Overseas migration was primarily responsible for this growth.
+The population of Bentley-Wilson-St James's, as per AreaSearch's analysis, stands at 23,962 as of November 2025.
+This figure represents a rise of 3,350 individuals (16.3%) since the 2021 Census, which recorded a population of 20,612.
+The increase is inferred from the estimated resident population of 23,893 in June 2024 and an additional 63 validated new addresses post-Census.
+This results in a density ratio of 2,149 persons per square kilometer, exceeding national averages assessed by AreaSearch.
+Bentley-Wilson-St James's growth rate of 16.3% since the 2021 Census surpasses the national average of 8.9%, positioning it as a growth leader in the region.
+Overseas migration was the primary driver of population growth during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch utilises ABS's Greater Capital Region projections from 2023, based on 2022 data.
-Future population projections indicate above median growth for the area, with an expected increase of 3,368 persons to 2041, representing a total gain of 13.7% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population projections indicate above-median growth for statistical areas analysed by AreaSearch.
+By 2041, Bentley-Wilson-St James's is projected to grow by 3,368 persons, marking a total increase of 13.8% over the 17-year period.

 Frequently Asked Questions - Population